qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Choose 'Drag and drop designer' and an attribute column.
 Use the |mActionSignPlus| icon to create a category to insert a tab or a named group (see figure_fields_3_).
-When creating a new category, |qg| will insert a new tab or named group for the category in the built-in form.
+When creating a new category, QGIS will insert a new tab or named group for the category in the built-in form.
 The next step will be to assign the relevant fields to a selected category with the |mActionArrowRight| icon.
 You can create more categories and use the same fields again.